Carl Sofus Lumholtz: Borneo

 He encountered two new species of flying squirrels and one new species of colugo that were native to the area.
 He presented his findings in 1916 in Amsterdam in a film titled Borneo Gefilmd (translated: The filming of Borneo) which was about 40 minutes long.

 In this expedition Lumholtz encountered several different tribes of indigenous people.
 One of them was the Dayak people, which not only are masters of woodcutting but also show tremendous fortitude when in battle with crocodiles, according to Lumholtz.
 They also played an important part in Lumholtz's expedition, by making camps and snares for catching wildlife, and carrying supplies for him.
 (Dayaks has been considered a collective term for the native people of Borneo.)

 Another people Lumholtz encountered were the Punan.
-When Lumholtz visited the Punan, they had already discontinued the practice of head-hunting and where now a peaceful and harmless people, according to Lumholtz.
+When Lumholtz visited the Punan, they had already discontinued the practice of head-hunting and were now a peaceful and harmless people, according to Lumholtz.
 He also stated that the Punan had probably copied this custom from the Dayaks.

 Lumholtz wrote on his experiences in Borneo in his book, Through Central Borneo; an account of two years' travel in the land of the head-hunters between the years 1913 and 1917, published in 1920.